Prescott Farm: History

 The farm was founded in the 18th century.
-According to some sources, it was originally named Overing and Page Farm in Portsmouth, Rhode Island, founded by the brothers Thomas Nichols and Edmund Nichols in 1650.
+According to some sources, it was originally named Overing and Page Farm in Portsmouth, Rhode Island, founded by brothers Thomas Nichols and Edmund Nichols in 1650.
 However, it seems that the two brothers moved to Newport in 1654, so it is not clear whether or not the two farms are the same.
 British General Richard Prescott occupied the farm prior to the Battle of Rhode Island.
-He was kidnapped from the farm on July 9, 1777 by a small contingent of colonists and taken to Providence.
+He was kidnapped there on July 9, 1777 by a small contingent Rhode Island militia and taken to Providence.
 Prescott was later exchanged for U.S. General Charles Lee.
 In 1973, Doris Duke's Newport Restoration Foundation purchased the land and opened it to the public.
 In 2007, the University of Rhode Island Master Gardeners began their project.

 Current status

 While most of the farm is open to the public, certain properties are privately rented out and thus not accessible to the public.
 These include the Overing House and the Potter House (c.
 1970).
 Prescott Farm's current attractions include showcased buildings, a pond, and several walking paths.
 The garden currently donates all of its produce to Lucy’s Hearth, a nearby women’s shelter.